palant/palant.info/content/articles/setup-for-testing-android-app-vulnerabilities/index.md

 Now my first attempt didn’t go anywhere.
 Nothing happened and from the source code I couldn’t quite tell why.
 So there is no way around debugging the target application to see what’s going on there.
 Except: all the documentation says that debugging only works with debug builds.
 And I cannot exactly ask the vendor to provide me a debug build of their app.

 Luckily, there is still a way.
 If an Android app can be decompiled, it can also be modified.
 It seems that the most up-to-date framework to do this is [Soot](https://soot-oss.github.io/soot/) and there is a [detailed article](https://medium.com/swlh/instrumenting-android-apps-with-soot-dd6f146ff4d2) on how it can be used.
 It also provides a [repository with working code](https://github.com/noidsirius/SootTutorial) which is really helpful because you don’t have to start from scratch with your Java code.

+**Edit** (2021-02-24): I somewhat generalized and streamlined the approach described here, the code is now available in [this repository](https://github.com/palant/apk-instrumentation).

 What I ended up doing is very similar to the `AndroidLogger.java` example.
 It adds a `System.out.println()` call at the beginning of each method and will log both the method and the parameters it receives.
 You have to keep in mind that Jimple is a low-level representation of Java code that doesn’t support nested expressions.
 So the result of each intermediate expression has to be saved into a local variable which complicates things somewhat.
 The resulting body transformer looks like this: